brillout/json-serializer/readme.md

 */
 ~~~

-JSON-S is based on JSON while using prefixed strings for unsupported types.
+`@brillout/json-serializer` is based on JSON while using prefixed strings for unsupported types.

-JSON-S uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.
+`@brillout/json-serializer` uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.

 <!---